luborjurena/zabbix-training/README.md

 # Zabbix Server installation on Debian and Ubuntu

-Ansible playbook for installation Zabbix Server 5.0/5.2/5.4/6.0 on Debian 11 and Ubuntu 22.04 .
+Ansible playbook for installation Zabbix Server 5.0/5.2/5.4/6.0 on Debian 11, Debian 12, and Ubuntu 22.04.